Bering/F4VR/README.md

 ###Setup the controllers:

 1. Create a new project.
-1. Import SteamVR and F4VR.
+1. Download and Import SteamVR from the Asset Store.
 1. Remove the MainCamera object from the hierarchy.
 1. Add a [CameraRig] prefab from SteamVR.
+1. Download and Import F4VR from the [release folder on GitHub](F4VR/releases).
 1. Add the **F4VR_Controller** and **F4VR_ControllerEvents** scripts to both Left and Right controllers of [CameraRig].

 UnityEvents are invoked on F4VR_ControllerEvents components when buttons are pressed on the controllers.
 This is useful for the menu button for example, or for using the touch pad as a Play/Stop button like they do in Fantastic Contraptions.